 Circle the Sound

-Hand your child a newspaper page or an old magazine, and ask them to circle as many words as they can find with the “ea” vowel sound (or whatever sound they’re currently learning).
+Hand your child a newspaper or magazine page with large text, and ask them to circle as many words as they can find with the /f/ sound (or whatever sound they’re currently learning).

 Fluency